World Wide Technology Raceway at Gateway

 An important key to reopening Gateway was the commitment to drag racing and the partnership with the National Hot Rod Association (NHRA).
 Francois inked a long-term deal with the NHRA starting with a signature event in September 2012, which was a tremendous success.
 In November 2013, Gateway MSP and NASCAR announced the return of the NASCAR Camping World Truck Series for the 2014 season.

-Today, Gateway has undergone an $11.5 million revitalization project, which has seen the facility expand to more than 200 acres, with the addition of a world-class karting facility, improved grandstands and a recently completed fan pavilion.
-In 2019 naming rights were acquired to the faciility by World Wide Technology, and the re-named World Wide Technology Raceway is now the largest outdoor entertainment facility in the region.
+In 2019 naming rights were acquired to the facility by World Wide Technology, and the re-named World Wide Technology Raceway is now the largest outdoor entertainment facility in the region.
 A new 2-mile road course was also developed for the 2019 season, though the older 1.6 mile course remains in use.
-Deisgned by Tony Cotman, the track enhancement creates a dynamic course configuration for the Formula Drift Series.
+Designed by Tony Cotman, the track enhancement creates a dynamic course configuration for the Formula Drift Series.